godfreynolan/teachable/README.md

 ```

 ### 5. Implementing the Layouts
-Next, we create **res->layout->main_fragment and add the following xml code, replacing the old xml with it.
+Next, we create **res->layout->fragment_main and add the following xml code, replacing the old xml with it.
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <layout>